park250ss/Table-Track/README.md

 - Restaurant staff can update and cancel reservatiosn

 ### Constraints
-- Economic Factors:
+- Economic Factors: Our product is free to use
 - Sustainability and Environmental Factors:
-- Societal Impacts:
+- Societal Impacts: Our application reduces employees' workload and stress, as customers can book their own reservations, without having to speak to an employee.
 - Ethics:
 - No User Interface : Table Track will be a command-line based software, with no graphical user interface.
 - Only employees can upadate the reservation information.
 Customers are not allowed to change any reservations.